 All grounds for appeal will be available to all parties.

-Upon receipt of the appeal letter, the Civil Rights Coordinator will forward the appeal letter, along with the written determination of responsibility, to the non-appealing party, who will be provided with five (5) business days within which to respond to the appeal in writing.
+Upon receipt of the appeal letter, the Civil Rights Coordinator will forward the appeal letter, along with the written determination of responsibility, to the non-appealing party, who will be provided with five (5) calendar days within which to respond to the appeal in writing.
 No further reply will be permitted.
-The Civil Rights Coordinator will forward the appeal, the response, the Statement of Evidence, the written determination of responsibility, and any other relevant information to a trained and impartial Appeals Panel.
+The Civil Rights Coordinator will forward the appeal, the response, the final investigative report, the written determination of responsibility, and any other relevant information to a trained and impartial Appeals Panel.

 - Affirm the decision;